sjsrey/gisci16/proposal.md

 ## Description

-A unique feature of this tutorial is the use of Python based software tools for spatial data analysis.
+A unique feature of this tutorial is the use of [Python] based software tools for spatial data analysis.
 Python is an object oriented scripting language that is gaining rapid adoption in the computational sciences.
-To facilitate this adoption within the GIScience community the presenters and colleagues have developed PySAL: Python Library for Spatial Analysis.
+To facilitate this adoption within the GIScience community the presenters and colleagues have developed [PySAL: Python Library for Spatial Analysis].
 Since its initial release in July 2010, PySAL has been downloaded over 100,000 times and has become a featured package in the leading Python distributions for scientific computing.